 1. Use Remote Storage

-A key factor in your backup solution is remote storage.
+A critical factor in your backup solution is remote backups.
 Backing up your data and storing it on the same disk as your original data can be an exercise in futility.
-Off-site, or at least off-server, backups will remain viable even if your main server is compromised, allowing you to fully recover your data.
+Off-site, or at least off-server, backups will remain viable even if your central server is compromised, allowing you to recover your data entirely.
+Whether on a physical Dedicated or Cloud-Based server, off-site backups are crucial for real disaster recovery.

 2. Take Backups Frequently and Regularly